astropy/astropy/docs/stats/lombscargle.rst

 From this plot alone, one might conclude that no clear periodic signal exists in the data.
-But this conclusion is in error: there is in fact a strong periodic signal, but the periodogram peak falls in the gap between your grid points!
+But this conclusion is in error: there is in fact a strong periodic signal, but the periodogram peak falls in the gap between the chosen grid points!

 A safer approach is to use the frequency heuristic to decide on the appropriate grid spacing to use, optionally passing a minimum and maximum frequency to